flatpak/flatpak-builder/MAINT.md

 ## Releasing

 - Update the `NEWS`
-- Update version number in `meson.build` and `configure.ac`.
+- Update version number in `meson.build`.
 - Open a  PR titled "Release $VERSION" with the above to see if CI passes.
 - Merge the PR to the target branch.
 - Check out the target branch, pull the above change locally and make sure the submodules are correct and checked out.
-- Build with `meson` and `make`, with all options enabled.
+- Build with `meson`, with all options enabled.
-- Create a tarball with `make dist`.
+- Create a tarball with `meson dist --include-subprojects -C builddir`.
   The tarball is created from a clean checkout.
-It is produced as `flatpak-builder-$VERSION.tar.xz`.
+It is produced as `builddir/meson-dist/flatpak-builder-$VERSION.tar.xz`.
 - Verify the project is buildable using the tarball.
 The tarball MUST contain the submodule files.